markmichon/markmichon.com/src/articles/2019-04-03-classroom-probot.md

 ---
-permalink: '/classroom-probot/'
+permalink: "/classroom-probot/"
-date: '2019-04-03'
+date: "2019-04-03"
-title: 'Powering up GitHub Classroom with Probot'
+title: "Powering up GitHub Classroom with Probot"
-description: 'Automate low-hanging feedback and default settings'
+description: "Automate low-hanging feedback and default settings"
 ---

-  >This article was first published in 2019 and the information may be out of date.
+> This article was first published in 2019 and the information may be out of date.

 Managing student work with GitHub offers an opportunity to give software development students practical experience with the platform and provides realistic feedback in a way they will experience in their future career.